christophervoigt/blog/src/content/dnd/tion.md

 feats:
   - level: Level 4
     name: Ability Score Improvement
-    text: '+2 Strength (16 → 18).
+    text: '+2 Strength (15 → 17).
 Boosts the attack and damage of every Strength-based attack, as well as Athletics.'
+  - level: Level 6
+    name: Great Weapon Master
+    text: 'On your turn, when you score a critical hit with a melee weapon or reduce a creature to 0 HP with one, you can make one melee weapon attack as a bonus action.
+Before a melee attack with a heavy weapon you are proficient with, you can take a -5 penalty to the attack roll to add +10 to the damage.
+Also grants +1 Strength (17 → 18).'
 ---